lauraxxsantos/Portfolio_LauraSantos/critique-by-design.md

 The map aggregates the data by all-natural disasters.
 Since this is an overview map of all-natural disasters, it does make sense that the data is a decadal average of all-natural disasters.
 However, What could be more helpful is a time-lapse map of a decadal average of each natural disaster in addition to the map of all-natural disasters.
 The time-lapse video changes quickly between frames, slowing this down would be helpful for the viewer to capture the information.

 Audience, Audience, Audience !
-This is important to think about for visuals as much as it has been ingrained for us to think about it being very important for writing.
-The primary audience is someone who can or is empowered to create change.
+This is important to think about for visuals as much as it has been ingrained for us to think about it being important for writing.
+For these visuals and dataset, the primary audience is someone who can or is empowered to create change.
 This includes government officials, researchers, professors, students, and community members.
-The data is displayed on the site as a table, map, and chart.
-Assessing the map on its own, the visual could be more effective in reaching the audience.
+The authors provide the data as a table, map, and chart.
+A government official can filter the data as needed.
+The authors could have provided maps and charts with disagregated data.
+Assessing the map on its own, the visual could be more effective in reaching the intended audience.
 A government official would benefit more from a visual it can look at quickly to get numbers.
 The aggregated deaths of all natural-disasters is not particularly helpful for a government.
 For them to make actionable changes, disaggregated data would be more informative.
 It would be helpful to understand what natural disasters are more prominent in a particular country or region.

 ## Step three: Sketch the Makeover